navgurukul/chanakya/README.md

 when you use this flag you can update the config.json file.

 ### `--ignoreConfigBucketsAndChoices`
-Using this flag you can add new bucket and new question choices if buckets are not exist in your database.
+Using this flag you can ignore IDs of the buckets and choices in the config file and add new buckets and choices IDs in you database.

+### `--updateConfigFile`
+Using this flag you can maintain config file update or not will adding a new question in your database. according to user choice He/She want to update config file or not.
 ### Running the Script

 Here is how you can run the script.
 The script needs to be run from the root of the project.